 East Cornwall · PL12

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Saltash, that work is shaped by the place itself — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward medieval Fore Street terraces and Georgian townhouses.
+A PL12 site visit comes before a Saltash sketch, every time — Saltash is the gateway town to Cornwall over the Tamar, with the Royal Albert Bridge, a steep medieval main street and a strong Plymouth commuter demand for housing, with a building stock that leans toward Victorian villas and Georgian townhouses.

 - Conservation Area